We offer premium guided hunts in the Big Belt Mountains of Central Montana.

 The 2021 Big Game Combination License fee is $1100.00 (tentative), and entitles you to fish, game birds, 1 deer, 1 elk, and a conservation number.

 *If you are unsuccessful in the license drawing, your deposit will be refunded in full immediately.

 Our camp offers enjoyment, relaxation, modern facilities, good cooking, professional services, references, magnificent scenery and great hunting.
-We are currently booking the 2019/2020 seasons.
+We are currently booking the 2021 - 22 season.
 Please call us to book the dates that interest you.